expenture/Expense/README.md

 Most APIs provided by this app are RESTful JSON APIs, and OAuth 2.0 is used for authentication.

-Note that although most examples are using URL query parameters to pass data, form-data or raw body with JSON can also be used.
-Also, the OAuth access token can be passed using HTTP `Authorization` header (`Authorization: Bearer <access_token>`) instead of the `access_token` query parameter.
+> Note: **URL query parameters**, **form-data** or **raw body with JSON** are all available ways for passing data.
+Also, the OAuth access token can be hand over using HTTP the `Authorization` header (`Authorization: Bearer <access_token>`) instead of the `access_token` query parameter.
+Examples in this documentation might use any of the above ways for clarity, but you have the freedom to choice which method to use while making API requests.

 ### Conventions